mgirlich/tibblify/tests/testthat/_snaps/tib_spec.md

     Output
       <error/rlang_error>
       Error in `tib_df()`:
-      ! `.names_to` must be a single string, not a number.
+      ! `.names_to` must be a single string, not the number 1.